Tag Archives: motor neurone disease.

 Colm Murray

-Last night I watched with admiration and interest MND – The Inside Tracka moving documentary featuring the RTÉ Sport broadcaster Colm Murray, who was diagnosed with motor neurone disease nearly two years ago.
+I am saddened to hear of the death last night of the hugely popular RTÉ Sport broadcaster Colm Murray, who was diagnosed with motor neurone disease three years ago.

 What is Motor Neurone Disease?